ShootPassSlam/reacty/README.md

 1. Application shows a static list with all items
 2. Application receives a continuous stream of updates over the websocket and can update the records in place and display them
 3. Application is performant when `NUM_ITEMS = 1000` and `MESSAGES_PER_SECOND = 1000` (you'll want to tweak the app to have 1000 rows as well)

+### Dominic Scotto's Notes

+To start the project run `npm install` and `npm run build` to install necessary packages and build the production version of the application.
+You can run the server via `npm run local`, this will spin up `server.js` which starts the websocket feed of people and the server for the application at http://localhost:3000/ (localhost:3000 should pop up automatically).

+To test the application for one thousand records at one thousand records a second, you can run the server via `npm run prod_local_1000`.
+This will start a production version of React instead of a development version.
+The development version of react is not fast enough to handle the load of one thousand records a second, only production is.

+### Enjoy!